stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 eitherToNat (Right n)  = cast n
 ```

-Make it your habbit to inspect new functions and types at the
+Make it your habit to inspect new functions and types at the
 REPL:

 ```